Update June 23, 2020: Read the new op-ed from the authors of The Button in The New York Times: Who Can We Trust With the Nuclear Button? No One.

-Get a head start on your summer reading list!
-You can now pre-order a new book from former Secretary of Defense and Stanford professor of international relations William Perry and Ploughshares Fund policy director Tom Collina.
+Get started on your summer reading!
+You can now order a new book from former Secretary of Defense and Stanford professor of international relations William Perry and Ploughshares Fund policy director Tom Collina.

 The Button: The New Nuclear Arms Race and Presidential Power from Truman to Trump

 The President has the power to end the world in minutes.
 Right now, no one can stop him.